 The Critical Need for Nurse Educators

 With more nurses to teach, and less nurses to teach them, the Nurse Educator role is especially critical.
 Currently, the National League for Nursing reports educator vacancies as high as 38% in BSN programs, 13% for MSN programs, and 15% for doctoral programs.2 Higher education institutions are as eager to hire qualified nursing teachers as hospitals and organizations are to hire those they teach, if not more so.
-At the moment, schools are losing money because they don’t have the staff to teach all the students who wish to learn.
+At the moment, schools are losing money because they do not have the staff to teach all the students who wish to learn.
 On average, BSN programs can only admit 73 percent of qualified students; BSRN (RN to BSN) programs, 62 percent; MSN programs, 64 percent; and doctorate programs, 41 percent.2

 Nurse Educator Faculty

 The Nurse Educator faculty in the online MSN program at Queens are experienced professionals who are passionately dedicated to leading the next generation of nurses.
 In educating nurses how to teach the many facets of nursing, they demonstrate the qualities and skills Queens students strive to develop as they lead others in career advancement through education.